MicrosoftDocs/azure-devops-docs/docs/boards/sprints/customize-taskboard.md

 You can add columns or rename columns that appear in your Taskboard.
 You'll see different column titles and choices based on the [process](../work-items/guidance/choose-process.md) used to create your project and whether your team has chosen to [treat bugs like requirements or like tasks](../../organizations/settings/show-bugs-on-backlog.md).

 > [!NOTE]
-> Additional columns you add to a Taskboard aren't supported with corresponding fields such as the Kanban board columns you add which is supported with Board Column field.
+> Columns you add to a Taskboard aren't supported with corresponding fields such as the Kanban board columns you add which is supported with Board Column field.

-The changes made apply to all sprint Taskboards for the selected team.
+The changes made apply to all sprint taskboards for the selected team.

 1. From your web browser, open your team's sprint Taskboard as described in [Update and monitor your Taskboard](task-board.md).
 Remember, only [team or project administrators](../../organizations/settings/add-team-administrator.md) can customize the taskboard.